marcus-crane/utf9k/content/blog/2021-04-27--dropbox-is-way-too-clingy/index.md

 Finally, I'm free.

-Why would I ever come back here?
-No company that did this sort of shit ever made me feel welcome back.
+No company that did this sort of shit ever made me feel excited or even curious about coming back.
 To this day, I have never resubscribed to [The New York Times](https://www.nytimes.com) purely because their cancellation policy requires you to ring a human person in New York.
+Why would anyone do this?
+It's just cringey.

 Anyway, there's only one thing I have to say to Dropbox after all this: